• Skip to primary navigation

 Oh, and if you’re thinking of signing up for premier banking, look out for referral and reward programs with said bank.
 If they have one, drop me an email or comment and I can hook you up with readers who are already clients and you can both enjoy the rewards.

 Lastly, a big thank you to everyone who messaged me and shared your experiences.
-If you have experience with other banks not mentioned here, do drop me an email!
+If you have experience with other banks not mentioned here, help us build this list further by dropping a comment!

 Share this:

-• Click to share on Facebook (Opens in new window)
+• Click to share on Facebook (Opens in new window) Facebook

-• Click to share on Twitter (Opens in new window)
+• Click to share on X (Opens in new window) X

-• Click to share on Reddit (Opens in new window)
+• Click to share on Reddit (Opens in new window) Reddit

-• Click to email a link to a friend (Opens in new window)
+• Click to email a link to a friend (Opens in new window) Email

-• Click to share on WhatsApp (Opens in new window)
+• Click to share on WhatsApp (Opens in new window) WhatsApp

-• Click to share on LinkedIn (Opens in new window)
+• Click to share on LinkedIn (Opens in new window) LinkedIn

 By Leigh

-Latest update (August 2023) – ASNB opened up once more, for its ASM funds, the new limit is RM300,000 per individual.
+Latest update (August 2023) – ASNB opened up once more, for its Fixed-Priced ASM funds, the new limit is RM300,000 per individual.
 This will last till 31 October 2023.

-Pretty straightforward on how to get your units, sign up on myasnb and transfer your funds.
+Pretty straightforward on how to get your units, sign up on MYASNB and transfer your funds.
 I do it via internet banking.

 Sign up link hERE.